mihalis68/chef-bcpc/docs/network-arch-v1.md

 ####Moving the mgmt network onto the same NIC as float

+Using the default NIC with its own link to the switch can be easier to configure when first attempting to build a physical cluster.
+For example a hypervisor host might have a built-in 1Gb link and an add-in high-speed additional network card such as a dual 10 or 40Gb/s adapter.
+Linux driver stability and device naming tends to be very stable for built-in NICs lik this.
+For this reason the default assumption in chef-bcpc is that the management network is wired separately to the float, fixed and storage networks.
+This allows you to get your operating system PXE-booted to each host without even configuring high-bandwidth links nor VLANs.

-You can reduce your cabling needs by one link per host if the mgmt network runs on the same link as the float/fixed networks : In your cluster environment file simply mention the same NIC name for the mgmt, the float and the fixed networks but for the float use the variant with the VLAN suffix.
+However, you can reduce your cabling needs and switch port consumption by one link and port per host if the mgmt network runs on the same link as the float/fixed networks : In your cluster environment file simply mention the same NIC name for the mgmt, the float and the fixed networks but for the float use the variant with the VLAN suffix.
 The recipes then configure a tagged VLAN interface permanently on the host for the float traffic, whereas the fixed network VLAN interfaces come and go as nova network builds and tears down tenant networks and virtual NICs bridged to the physical NIC assigned to the float network.

 ###Appendix B

-Network summary table
+####Network summary table

 |        |tagged |  routed |  nic assign|
 | ---    | ---   | ---     | --- |